BUREAU OF BUSINESS & ECONOMIC RESEARCH

 Please follow the nearby links where you will find full descriptions of the BBER’s research capabilities, economic outlook program, and data services.
 You will also find more detailed information about the Economic Outlook Conference series, as well as a database of all BBER publications, and BBER personnel biographies and contact information.
 Please feel free to contact any BBER staff member concerning your research needs or inquiries.

 NEW RELEASE: Coal Production in West Virginia: 2017-2040

 NEW RELEASE: WV Economic Outlook 2017

-- Mountain State Business Index: West Virginia continues on path of economic recovery
+- Mountain State Business Index: West Virginia economy to see solid growth through end of 2017

 - Richmond Fed president Lacker to speak at state Economic Outlook Conference October 4 in Charleston

 - West Virginia's public higher education institutions have $2.7 billion impact on state

 - WVU coal outlook industry forecast weak in both short and long terms